caffeineandfoxes/ModalKit/README.md

 	body: "This is a sample modal created by ModalKit."
 });
 ```

+#### templateSource Parameter (Optional)
+The `templateSource` parameter is an optional parameter which is used to pass the source markup for a modal template.
+Though it is recommended to store this source as a variable and pass the variable through the `showModal()` call, it is also possible to pass a String with the markup inline.
+If no value is specified for this parameter, the default modal template will be used.

 ### deleteModal(evt)
 deleteModal() deletes a modal from the DOM.
 The function accepts an event (as the `evt` parameter), which the function uses to determine the specific modal to target and remove.